 Benefits and Perks

-Employees looking to save up for old age can choose from several options including a 401(k) plan and a 403(b) plan.
-For a majority of survey participants, benefits include health insurance, and the larger part of survey participants get dental coverage, too.
-Additional benefits of working here are tuition reimbursement, flexible hours, a casual working environment, and life insurance.
+Employees looking to save up for old age can choose from several options including a 403(b) plan and a 401(k) plan.
+Health insurance comes as part of the deal for the larger part of workers, and a majority of survey participants report receiving dental coverage as well.
+Other privileges include tuition reimbursement, a casual working environment, flexible hours, and life insurance.